kerwin112ME/RGB-Light-Landmark-Based-SLAM/README.md

 MEEN 689 Term Project

 # About
-A matlab version of landmark-based Fast SLAM using RGB light intensities as landmarks.
+A matlab version of landmark-based SLAM using RGB light as landmarks.

 # How To Run
 **\[Run a simulation\]:**